 Raise your hand if you want to make money from home.
 If you want to turn your dreams into reality, these suggestions can help.
-You’ll learn how to earn a side income or transition to a full-time salary.
+You’ll learn how to earn a side income and even how to transition to a full-time salary.

-People make money from home using these ideas and you can too!
+People make money at home using these ideas and you can too!

 Table of Contents

 - 1. Make Money Sharing Your Opinion

 - 2. Get Paid to Complete Tasks Online

 - 4. Download New Phone Apps

 - 5. Get Paid to Exercise